 So what does it smell like?
 It is classified as a spicy floral fougere fragrance for women with a rich blend of fruits, herbs and grasses with a dominant carnation note.
 Rose and jasmine with subtle touches of carnation and rare spices to give warmth and unusual glow to the scent.
 20 carats is a perfume with warm sophistication.

-• Top notes: bergamot, cherry, orange, cinnamon, nutmeg, clove and aldehydes
+• Top notes: bergamot, lemon, cherry, orange, cinnamon, eugenol, nutmeg, clove bud oil, aldehydes

-• Middle notes: heliotrope, carnation, rose, jasmine, lavender, herbs, fern, myrrh, frankincense
+• Middle notes: cardamom, heliotropin, dianthine, carnation, rose, jasmine, lavender, herbs, fern, myrrh, frankincense

-• Base notes: civet absolute, sandalwood, ambergris, oakmoss, tonka, musk, balsam, tobacco, patchouli, vanilla, benzoin and vetiver
+• Base notes: labdanum, tonka bean, civet absolute, sandalwood, ambergris, oakmoss, coumarin, musk, balsam, tobacco, patchouli, vanillin, vanilla, benzoin and vetiver

 L'Amour de l'art, 1950: